reviewtrackers/factory_bro/README.md

 ### Getting Started (from a Ruby console):
 1. Connect To Database:
  - `FactoryBro.connect('dbName')` or `FactoryBro.connect('postgres://USER:PASSWORD@HOST:PORT/DBNAME')`
-2. Create Base Factories (scans db for tables and columns and generates all potential factories with a base method defining columns)
+2. Create Base Factories
  - `FactoryBro.create_bases`

 ### In Practice:

-- `create_bases` produces all the potential factories your test suite will need with a guestimated corresponding Faker method.
+- `create_bases` produces all the potential factories your test suite will need with a guestimated corresponding Faker method for each column.
  - You can call it later if you add more tables.
  - Editing is required after you generate these samples.
 - You must require the factories created in your test helper similar to something like this: